SAP/terraform-provider-sap-cloud-identity-services/guides/basic_auth.md

 You would require a valid **username** and **password** of a [User Administrator](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/add-administrators?version=Cloud#add-user-as-administrator) to get authenticated.

-There's multiple ways to configure your credentials.
+There are multiple ways to configure your credentials.

 1. You can configure them as part of the provider configuration as shown below: